szabodaniel995/Todo-BE---ExpressJS/README.md

           .env is used for the actual running of the backend Ideally, this would get migrated to work with the CLI 100%, also having the types of the entities created with Sequelize annotated (future todo)

-  2 - Run the migrations (create the DB tables)
+  2 - Run the migrations (create the DB tables):
     npx sequelize-cli db:migrate

-  3 - Run the tests
+  3 - Run the tests:
     npm run test

-  4 - Fire up the backend
+  4 - Fire up the backend:
     npm run dev